ileckfi/eXpansionPluginPack.github.io/docs/install/docker.md

     volumes:
         - ./data/expansion/app:/var/expansion/app
         - ./data/expansion/composer.json:/var/expansion/composer.json
+        # We also share the user data from the dedicated so that eXpansion can read & write in the files
+        - ./data/UserData/Maps:/var/maniaplanet/UserData/Maps
+        - ./data/UserData/Config:/var/maniaplanet/UserData/Config
 ```

 Our volumes will allow us to configure expansion, but as it is everything is configured to work already.